oslabs-beta/ad3lie/README.md

 # Documentation

-For more detailed information, please check the related package documentation [here](https://docs.ad3lie.dev/) or go directly to our npm package [here](https://www.npmjs.com/package/ad3lie).
+For more detailed information, please check the related package [documentation](https://docs.ad3lie.dev/) or go directly to our [npm package](https://www.npmjs.com/package/ad3lie).

 Checkout our [website](https://ad3lie.dev/) to see incoming features, how to get involved, and meet our team!